Dalperdomoe/data_engineer_udacity/capstone-project/README.md

 - `year_month`: Year and month of the date in `yyyy-MM` format.

 ### Pipeline Structure
-The pipeline is implemented in pyspark and has the following basic steps:
+The pyspark pipeline has four basic steps:

-- Read the raw temperature and storm data from S3.
+1. Read raw temperature and storm data from S3.
-- Create the facts and dimensions tables.
+2. Create facts and dimensions tables.
-- Perform some quality checks.
+3. Perform quality checks:
-- Write results to S3.

-The quality checks performed are the following:
-- Verify that the location ids were created correctly by joining the storms and locations tables.
+    - Verify correct location ids by joining storms and locations tables.
-- Verify that all the dates are present by joining the storms and dates tables.
+    - Verify all dates are present by joining storms and dates tables.
+4. Write results to S3.

 ## Running the Pipeline

-To run the pipeline you must first upload the raw files to the S3 bucket you will be using.
-This can be done by first downloading the `GlobalTemperaturesByState.csv` from the Kaggle link and running the `download_noaa_files.py` script to get the storm data files, and then uploading the resulting files to the bucket.
-Next, fill a `.env` file with the following variables:
+To run the pipeline, first upload the raw files to the S3 bucket and fill a `.env` file with the following variables:

 ```dotenv
 BUCKET_NAME=
 STORM_DATA_PATH=
 OUTPUT_PATH=
 TEMP_DATA_FILE=
 ```

-`STORM_DATA_PATH` denotes the prefix in the bucket that contains the noaa files, `TEMP_DATA_FILE` is the path to `GlobalTemperaturesByState.csv` in the bucket, and `OUTPUT_PATH` is the prefix where the processed files will be stored in the bucket.
-If you want to run the job on a cluster, run the `prepare_submit_command.py` script to prepare the spark-submit command to include the necessary environment variables.
-Then you can run the pipeline by using the `spark_process.py` script.
+`STORM_DATA_PATH` denotes the prefix containing the noaa files in the bucket, `TEMP_DATA_FILE` is the path to `GlobalTemperaturesByState.csv`, and `OUTPUT_PATH` is the prefix where processed files will be stored.

+To run on a cluster, use the `prepare_submit_command.py` script to prepare the spark-submit command with necessary environment variables.
+Then run the pipeline using the `spark_process.py` script.

 ## Future Challenges

 ### Scaling Data Volume
-When it comes to data scaling (by 100x, for example), the current solution should work well and would in principle require no more than an outward scaling of the Spark Cluster to handle the additional processing workload.
-When it comes to storage, S3 remains a good option as it is highly scalable.
+For data scaling (e.g. by 100x), the current solution should work well by scaling out the Spark Cluster.
+As for storage, S3 is a highly scalable option.

 ### Running Periodically

-If the pipeline had to run periodically, for instance if it had to run daily at 7 a.m., then it would be ideal to set it up as an [Airflow](https://airflow.apache.org/) DAG, as this would allow the scheduling and execution of the job as well as give traceability and insights into the execution itself.
-Here the work would still be performed by a Spark cluster and not by the Airflow workers themselves, since these have limited capabilities on their own.
-This could be achieved via Airflow Spark or Spark Submit operators.
-One could even set the DAG to spin up an AWS [EMR](https://aws.amazon.com/emr/) cluster for the job and then shut it down once the task is completed!
+To schedule the pipeline to run periodically, it is recommended to use [Airflow](https://airflow.apache.org/), a platform that allows for the scheduling and execution of jobs with traceability and insights into the execution.
+The job would still be performed by a Spark cluster and not by Airflow workers, as these have limited capabilities.
+Airflow Spark or Spark Submit operators can be used to achieve this.
+It's even possible to set up the DAG to spin up an [AWS EMR](https://aws.amazon.com/emr/) cluster for the job and then shut it down once the task is completed.

 ### Access for Multiple Users
-When it comes to access for many users, S3 can handle reads well, but perhaps the Spark cluster will have to be scaled.
-Another option would be to precompute the most common aggregates to be performed and store the results in a database with good support for concurrence such as Cassandra.
+For high user access scenarios, S3 can handle read requests effectively, but the Spark cluster may require scaling.
+Alternatively, to enhance concurrency and performance, precomputing the most commonly performed aggregations and storing the results in a database optimized for concurrent access such as Cassandra could be considered.

 [Back to top.](#capstone-project)